 SAMS is governed by an independent non-executive Governing Council that meets five times a year.
-The Governing Council is supported by a Board and a number of sub-committees (research, education, finance) for SAMS and a Board for our subsidiary company SAMS Research Services Limited is governed by its own Board.
+The Governing Council is supported by a number of sub-committees.
+Our commercial subsidiary company SAMS Research Services Limited is governed by its own Board.
 Governing Council members are the non-executive directors of the company and trustees of the charity.

 Ultimate legal responsibility for SAMS' operations rests with the Governing Council.
 The Governing Council appoints the Director and delegates the running of SAMS to the Director and the executive team.

-The learned society members of SAMS elect Council members and office bearers at the Annual General Meeting, that is usually held in November.
+The learned society members of SAMS elect Governing Council members and office bearers at the Annual General Meeting, that is usually held in November or December.

 An audit committee monitors the integrity of financial reporting, internal controls and risk management systems, whistleblowing and internal audit and liaises with the external auditors.

 Office bearers as confirmed at the 102nd AGM of the Association